grantsrb/supervised_gym/README.md

         an optional parameter to determine the reward scheme for gordongames variants
     "pixel_density": int
         the side length (in pixels) of a unit square in the game.
-Only applies to gordongames variants
     "grid_size": list of ints (height, width)
         the number of units (height, width) of the game.
-Only applies to gordongames variants
     "targ_range": list of ints (low, high)
-        the range of potential target counts. both low and high are inclusive. only applies to gordongames variants.
+        the range of potential target counts. both low and high are inclusive.
+    "init_range": tuple of ints
+        A range of possible initial numberline values for each game (inclusive).
+Only used once if `ep_reset` is true.
+    "operators": list or set of str
+        the operators you would like to include in the numberline game.
+        The available arguments are contained in
+        `numberline.constants.OPERATORS`
+    "is_discrete": bool
+        indicates if the operator and target number ranges should be discrete or continuous in the numberline game. true means numbers are discrete.
+    "zoom_range": tuple of inclusive floats | None indicates if the zoom should be restricted to finite amounts in the numberline game.
+0 is a zoom level in which each unit represents a value of 1.
+A zoom of 1 is a level in which each unit represents 10.
+A zoom of -1 has each unit represent 0.1.
+    "scroll_range": tuple of inclusive ints | None if None, no limits are set on the ability to scroll left and right in the numberline game.
+Otherwise the argued integers represent the min and maximum scrollable values on the numberline.
+    "ep_reset": bool
+        if true, the value of the numberline resets after each episode.
+        If false the value of the numberline persists through episodes.

     "n_envs": int
         the number of parallel environments to collect data in the